pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/QueryCookbook.md

   }
 }
 ```

+> Note: If your project is using [default main actor isolation] then you further need to annotate
+> your extension as `nonisolated`.
+[default main actor isolation]: https://github.com/swiftlang/swift-evolution/blob/main/proposals/0466-control-default-actor-isolation.md

 Then you can use these helpers when building a query.
 For example, you can use
 ``PrimaryKeyedTableDefinition/count(distinct:filter:)`` to count the number of past due, current and